Was captured by the enemy, across the River Rhine.

 - Scary Movie 3: Parodied when Tom, in a flashback, finds his wife breathing out her last after she's pinned to a tree as a result of a tragic car accident.
 Her last request is that he never sleep with another woman again, and he quickly pretends that her last words are too unintelligible to make out and tells her to go into the light.

-- Choon-Hwa from Sunny is dying of cancer and her dying wish is she could be reunited with her high school True Companions again.
-She doesn't get to but they reunite at her funeral.
+- Choon-Hwa from Sunny is dying of cancer.
+Her dying wish is to be reunited with her high school True Companions again.
+She doesn't get to, but they reunite at her funeral.